situmtech/cordova/README.md

 ```

 It will be received on the onSuccess callback of the `requestDirections` method.
-At this point, you will be able to draw a Google Maps polyline to represent the [route](http://developers.situm.es/sdk_documentation/cordova/jsdoc/1.10.2/global.html#Route).
+At this point, you will be able to draw the steps to represent the [route](http://developers.situm.es/sdk_documentation/cordova/jsdoc/1.10.2/global.html#Route).

 - Having done the previous step, we request the [NavigationProgress](http://developers.situm.es/sdk_documentation/cordova/jsdoc/1.10.2/global.html#NavigationProgress):